 Or, a little more advanced, have your child fill them with that number of items.
 So, you are going to dump a pile of cereal on the table or put it in a bowl and have your child put two pieces in the egg that has '2' written on it and five pieces in the egg that has '5' written on it.

 So it's not only reinforcing counting and number recognition, but it's also reinforcing that one-to-one correspondence of that five.
-It is symbolized by this symbol that's written on this egg, and it means five of some particular item.
-And again, you can switch up the items that you're putting in the eggs if you want to help, just further reinforce that concept.
+This symbol, written on the egg, represents five of a particular item.
+And again, you can switch up the items you're putting in the eggs if you want to help, which will further reinforce that concept.

 If you do count things in a sequence, for instance, line up toy cars and count the cars.